 Closed Autocracy

-Haiti currently has many issues pertaining to human rights and civil liberties.
-The country earned a 31 out of 100 in the Freedom House’s 2023 Freedom in the World report.
-The biggest issue with respect to the possible issuance of a CBDC in Haiti is the presence of government corruption.
+Haiti currently has many issues regarding human rights and civil liberties.
+The country earned a 24 out of 100 in Freedom House’s 2025 Freedom in the World report.
+The biggest issue regarding the possible issuance of a CBDC in Haiti is the presence of government corruption.
 A CBDC could worsen this experience.

 “Rampant corruption and violence by armed criminal groups undermine basic services and contribute to pervasive physical insecurity,” reported Freedom House.
 In fact, Freedom House went on to note that both the judiciary and law enforcement agencies lack the resources, independence, and integrity to maintain due process and the rule of law.
 Finally, Freedom House reported that “Haitians’ general distrust of the government stems in large part from the absence of transparency and accountability measures that are needed to reduce corruption.”
 The existence of pervasive corruption is a major concern with CBDCs because it calls into question any promises that might be made by the government to limit surveillance, control, or other risks of CBDCs.
 Furthermore, the existence of corruption calls into question whether CBDC policies might be designed to exert political favoritism through subsidies, price controls, or other targeted restrictions.